fmaida/smol.pub/README.md

 # Command-line tool for uploading your articles to smol.pub

-**This is a command-line tool written in python that will allow you to upload your articles to <https://smol.pub> directly from your computer terminal.** For further information about smol.pub, please visit <https://smol.pub/manual>
+**This is a command-line tool written in python that will allow you to upload your articles to <https://smol.pub> directly from your computer terminal.** This tool has been created as an alternative to the existing official bash script created by smol.pub and available at <https://smol.pub/cli>.

+For further information about smol.pub, please visit <https://smol.pub/manual>

 ## How to install this utility